What’s in this article

 How can a Company resolution be passed in Malaysia?

-There are two methods to pass a Company resolution in Malaysia:
+In fact there are two methods to pass a Company resolution in Malaysia:

 Physical meetings

-The common way for a Malaysian company to pass a resolution is during physical meetings where the board of directors and shareholders meet; commonly during annual general meeting (AGM).
+The common way for a Malaysian company to pass a resolution is during physical meetings where the board of directors and shareholders meet; commonly during the annual general meeting (AGM).

 Through writing